How the CMS system works and why.

 Promoted uses all of your data to optimize your marketplace.
 To send data about items (also called "content") and users to Promoted efficiently and asynchronously, use the Content API to interact with the Content System Management (CMS).

-Send data as unstructured JSON.
+Send data as schema-free JSON.
 Promoted's systems will automatically transform the data to features appropriate for automated machine learning, use in blending allocation rules, targeting, and reporting.
-The more data that you send to Promoted, the better Promoted can optimize your marketplace.
+[More information on how feature transformations. ] The more data you send to Promoted, the better Promoted can optimize your search, ads, and marketplace.
 There is no schema for data that you can send to Promoted.
 Send us anything and everything.

 The most common integration is to: